 A comparison with the health of non-migrants in both the countries of origin and destination

 |Cross-sectional studies, Health behaviour, Health status disparities, Minority health, Netherlands|

-Verstraeten, S.P.A.
-(Soraya P.A.), van den Brink, C.L.
-(Carolien L.), Mackenbach, J.P, & Oers, H.A.M.
+Verstraeten, S.P.A, C.L. van den Brink (Carolien), Mackenbach, J.P, & Oers, H.A.M.
 (2018).
-The health of Antillean migrants in the Netherlands: A comparison with the health of non-migrants in both the countries of origin and destination.
+The health of Antillean migrants in the Netherlands.
 International Health, 10(4), 258–267. doi:10.1093/inthealth/ihy026